From Eigenvalues to the Spectrum

 with the Laplace-Beltrami operator on a manifold.

-Although \(-\Delta\) itself is unbounded — outside the scope of the present chapter's spectral theorem — applying the Spectral Theorem
+Being unbounded, \(-\Delta\) itself lies outside the scope of the spectral theorem

-The first few eigenfunctions — the "low-frequency modes" — capture the large-scale
+The first few eigenfunctions, the "low-frequency modes," capture the large-scale geometry

 From Graphs to Manifolds: The Convergence

-the discrete graph Laplacian converges (in a suitable sense) to the
+discrete graph Laplacian converges (in a suitable sense) to the Laplace-Beltrami

-the discrete algorithm is a finite-sample approximation of a well-defined
+for spectral clustering.
+The discrete algorithm is a finite-sample approximation of a

-continuous operation, and the Spectral Theorem guarantees that the continuous
+well-defined continuous operation, and the Spectral Theorem guarantees that the

 Application 3: The Bridge to Mercer's Theorem and RKHS